 Discuss all the steps that must be taken in order to implement each objective and to achieve the expected outcomes.
-You will also submit your plan using the objective work plan forms.
+You will also submit your plan using the objective work plan form.

-Present this plan in a narrative that provides more information on the objectives, activities, and outputs presented in the objective work plan (OWP).
+Present this plan in a narrative that provides more information on the objectives, activities, and outputs in the objective work plan (OWP).
 Outputs are the direct, tangible results of activities.
-This is often expressed as a target number of activities completed and/or people served.
+This is often expressed as a target number of activities completed or people served.
 Include all necessary steps and realistic timeframes to achieve each objective.
 Do not copy the OWP directly into the narrative to complete this section.

-If a license or permit is needed for any of the activities in your proposed project, your implementation plan should describe how and when it will be obtained.
+If a license or permit is needed for any of the activities in your proposed project, describe how and when you will get it.

-Explain potential obstacles, barriers, or challenges that could delay the project or hinder you from accomplishing the project goals.
+Explain potential obstacles, barriers, or challenges that could delay the project or keep you from accomplishing the project goals.
 Identify strategies you will use to address them.
 Challenges you might address include partnerships falling through, weather, and low participant recruitment.

-Identify the measures you will take to ensure that the positive changes achieved by the project will be sustained beyond the end of the project.
+Explain how you will make sure that the positive changes achieved by the project will be sustained beyond the end of the project.
 These can include resources, staff, or partners that are needed to sustain positive changes from the project.